yinoue93/CS224N_proj/README.md

 ## Sherlock access
 * Ger a kerberos ticket using kinit nipuna1@stanford.edu
 * Log into nipuna1@sherlock.stanford.edu
-* Run the command 'srun -p gpu --qos gpu --gres gpu:1 --pty bash' and remember the gpu node you are assigned
+* Run the command `srun -p gpu --qos gpu --gres gpu:1 --pty bash` and remember the gpu node you are assigned
 * Treat the machine like a normal GPU interactive session i.e. run tests, screens etc
-* To review a long job over screen, log into Sherlock and then type the command 'ssh gpu-[0-9]-[0-9]' depending on the node you were allocated the first time you ran the job.
+* To review a long job over screen, log into Sherlock and then type the command `ssh gpu-[0-9]-[0-9]` depending on the node you were allocated the first time you ran the job.
 You will be able to log into the node and then proceed as normal